 Key details

-Ms India Hughes
+Dr India Hughes

 Lecturer in Law

-India joined the University of Greenwich in 2024, whilst completing her PhD thesis at the University of Kent.
-India completed her LLB at Kent Law School and went on to work as a Legal Assistant in Child Protection for Kent County Council, before returning to the Kent Law Clinic as Clinic Coordinator.
-India was then awarded a SeNSS 3+1 Studentship to complete her MA in Social Research Methods and PhD in Socio-Legal Studies, researching the use of Section 20 voluntary accommodation agreements in child protection social work.
-India’s research focuses on the tension between state support and state intervention into citizens’ private and family lives. |
+India joined the University of Greenwich as a Lecturer in Law in 2024.
+Previously, India completed her LLB at the University of Kent and went on to work as a Legal Assistant in Child Protection for Kent County Council, before returning to the Kent Law Clinic as Clinic Coordinator.
+India was awarded a SeNSS 3+1 Studentship to complete her MA in Methods of Social Research and PhD in Socio-Legal Studies, both at the University of Kent.

 Responsibilities within the university

-Co-Module Leader: Family Law
+Co-Module Leader - Family Law

-Module Tutor: Medical Law and Public Law
+Module Tutor - Medical Law and Public Law

 Research / Scholarly interests